 Celebrate Yoshino Flowering Cherry Blossom Trees

 Life is short.
 Why not create a collection of Japanese Flowering Cherries?
 Yoshino will be a standout, but Nature Hills offers many different Cherry Blossom trees for sale.

 All of these trees are highly coveted for their beauty, ease and fragrance.
 Consider creating your own very special collection of these magnificent trees in your landscape.

 The old Master hybridizers in Japan worked to perfect these trees for many centuries.
 Their elegant branch structure and abundant flower set are a testimony to their talents.

 They certainly created a masterpiece with the flowering Yoshino.
 The tree is a metaphor for the fleeting quality of life, and it's ephemeral nature is celebrated every year in Japan.

-Serene Japanese flowering cherry trees feature a long-lasting, enchanting period of bloom before the leaves emerge.
+Serene Japanese Flowering Cherry trees feature a long-lasting, enchanting period of blooms before the leaves emerge.
 Every graceful branch is simply covered with bloom.

 You'll want to host Cherry Blossom parties in the spring, just the way they do in Japan.
 Called Hanami (get-together) Sakura Parties, they help people enjoy togetherness, food and to celebrate the falling of the petals with family and friends.

 Like living fireworks, every year the blooms drop quickly.
 This beautiful shower of floral confetti is eagerly anticipated in Japan.